-Brain cells change with decreasing or faltering function by shrinking in size and neuron quantity.
-This shrinkage directly impacts memory as well as our ability to reason, focus and think flexibly.
+Brain cells change by decreasing or faltering function in response to brain shrinkage and reduced neuron quantity.
+This shrinkage directly impacts memory and our ability to reason, focus and think flexibly.

 The hippocampus is especially prone to these changes.
 In neurodegenerative diseases, the hippocampus is one of the first areas to suffer damage.

-This loss of cells impairs memory function and formation and recall, which is why memory foods are so important for seniors!
+This loss of cells impairs memory function, formation, and recall, which is why memory foods are so important for seniors!

-In this section we’re going to discuss foods that improve brain function.
-Additionally, it’s important to include neurological diseases and cognitive declining states like:
+In this section, we will discuss foods that improve brain function for certain neurological diseases and cognitive declining states like: